smruthi33/Code-Pattern/README.md

     or
     Use the image files provided in the git repo /input_image/Rental_agreement and /input_image/Purcahse_agreement

+* The output of this section will be the extracted text, saved as a text file in your current working directory.

 ### Run the notebook

 When a notebook is executed, what is actually happening is that each code cell in